 Package Free was born in 2017, when Singer became fed up with the lack of information and resources to live a more sustainable lifestyle.
 Now a destination for everything you need to transition to a low waste lifestyle, from bulk beauty products to on-the-go utensils, the 28-year-old founder (and her business) is on a mission to make the world less trashy.
 But after COVID-19 forced the closure of both of Package Free’s brick-and-mortar locations, she’s facing the same dilemma as many other CEOs: pivoting to digital while preserving the future of her staff.
 We sat down with Singer to discuss how the current global pandemic has affected her business—from new strategies and lessons learned, to an Instagram Live with Miley Cyrus, and a hopeful outlook for how all of this could change the future of sustainability.

 Lauren Singer: Even if people aren’t buying anything when they walk into our stores or go to our website, our goal is to make sure that everything we’re putting out into the world adds value.
-Now, while people are at home and probably more than ever reading the emails and Instagrams that we put out, and the content that we’re creating—whether it’s about how to compost, or information on reducing greenhouse gases—it’s all about practical, simple and easy ways to reduce waste for a more informed consumer.
+It’s all about offering practical, simple and easy ways to reduce waste for a more informed consumer—whether it’s about how to compost or information on reducing greenhouse gases.